mmisw/mmiorr-docs/docs/install/index.md

     └── setenv.sh

 From the template, edit the following files
-(see contents for additional details):
+(please see the contents of the files for additional details):

 - `setenv.sh` to indicate a number of required settings via environment variables;
 - `config/orront.conf`, the master configuration for your ORR instance;